Skip to main content

 About permissions for creating forks

 If you fork a private repository that belongs to a personal account, external collaborators also get access to the fork.
 If you fork a private or internal repository that belongs to an organization, teams within the organization get access to the fork, but external collaborators do not.
-You can add an external collaborator to the fork, but only if the external collaborator also has access to the upstream repository.
+You can add an external collaborator to a fork of a private repository that belongs to an organization if you are an owner of that organization or if your organization allows repository administrators to invite external collaborators.
+You can add an external collaborator to a fork of an internal repository that belongs to an organization if the external collaborator also has access to the upstream repository.

 Organizations can allow or prevent the forking of any private repositories owned by the organization, and enterprises can enforce policies to specify where members can create forks of private or internal repositories.
 Policies control the options available to the enterprise's organizations..
 For more information, see "Managing the forking policy for your organization" and "Enforcing repository management policies in your enterprise."